jamesoff/simplemonitor/docs/monitors.rst

     the minimum percent of available (as per psutils’ definition) memory

+.. _null:

 null - always passes
 ^^^^^^^^^^^^^^^^^^^^

 Monitor which always passes.
 Use for testing.
+See the :ref:`fail<fail>` monitor for the inverse.

 This monitor has no additional parameters.

+.. _ping:

 ping - ping a host
 ^^^^^^^^^^^^^^^^^^